mssfoobar/docs/docs/30_deployment/50-platform-infra/AWS-EKS/30-setup-platform-infra.md

 ## AWS
 Preparation:
 go to : ar2-infra/terraform/terraform-aws-eks-blueprints-v4/deployment/<yourclustername>/main.tf
-'search for the line containing this:'
+search for the line containing this

 #aoh: name of ec2 instances.
 (TO CHANGE)